approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 * `APPROVAL_TESTS_BUILD_THIRD_PARTY_DOCTEST`
 * `APPROVAL_TESTS_BUILD_THIRD_PARTY_UT`

 Note also the `GIT_TAG` value: This tells CMake which revision of ApprovalTests.cpp to use.
 The value can be a tag or a git commit ID.
+Here we use `master`, to always test our integrations with the latest code.
+However, it is generally recommended to pin your dependencies to specific versions, and test behaviour before updating to newer versions.

 After CMake has generated the build files, the directory structure would look something like this, where the `cmake-build-debug` directory is the build space, and the `cmake-build-debug/_deps` contains the downloaded and built ApprovalTests.cpp repository: